rockdisc/Book-of-Knowledge/2-Main/0-SORT THIS/Idor.md

 ## Summary

-Dragonborn/
+Dragonborn/Paladin

-Poor kid in a village, a group of believers of a church went to the village and raised him as a paladin, now on
+Poor kid in a village, a group of believers of a church of [[Boreal]] went to the village and raised him as a paladin, now joined mercenary for experience.

-### Faction(s):
+### Faction(s): Aroruan

+Bonded Object: Silver Anklet
+Magic Item:

 ## Power(s):